EVOLUTION OF LAND PLANTS (UNDER CONSTRUCTION)

 Chloroplast genomes seem particularly labile in taxa ouside the angiosperms (Guisinger et al. 2011 for references).
 For evolution of the chloroplast genome in other than seed plants, see Wolf and Karol (2012).

 Phylogeny.
-There has been a fundamental reorganisation of relationships among extant tracheophytes, with three main clades now being recognised - [lycophytes [monilophytes + lignophytes]], the latter two sometimes being called the euphyllophytes (probably misleadingly: see below for the evolution of leaves).
+There has been a fundamental reorganisation of relationships among extant tracheophytes, with the relationships [lycophytes [monilophytes + lignophytes]] commonly being obtained (although not in some analyses of chloroplast genomes in Ruhfel et al. 2014).
 This is very largely the result of recent molecular studies (see below for references).

 Age.
 Magallón et al. (2013) estimated an age of around 383.7 m.y. for crown-group lycophytes.

 Evolution.
 Divergence & Distribution.
-For the early evolution of lycophytes, see Gensel and Berry (2001) and Ambrose (2013 and references), and more particularly for the evolution of plants associated with Isoetes, see Grauvogel-Stamm and Lugardon (2001) and Pigg (2001).
+For the early evolution of lycophytes, see Gensel and Berry (2001) and Ambrose (2013 and references).

 Genes & Genomes.
 At least some lycophytes (Selaginella, but not Huperzia) have a highly reorganized chloroplast genome (Tsuji et al. 2007).